UFC Japan: Ultimate Japan

 UFC Japan: Ultimate Japan (also known as UFC Ultimate Japan or UFC 15.5) was a mixed martial arts event held by the Ultimate Fighting Championship on December 21, 1997, in Yokohama, Japan.
 The event was seen on pay per view in the United States, on cable TV in Japan, and was later released on home video.

 History

+The event was arranged in partnership with Kingdom Professional Wrestling to capitalize on the popularity of shoot wrestling and the rapidly-growing Japanese MMA market, amid the emergence of promotions such as PRIDE, and was intended to serve as the inaugural event of a planned “Ultimate Japan” sub-brand, with plans for an eventual "UFC Japan" ran by local promoters.
+Although the UFC subsequently returned to Japan for Ultimate Japan 2 (UFC 23) in 1999 and Ultimate Japan 3 (UFC 25) in 2000, the planned sub-brand never developed into a regular series amid the UFC's financial difficulties and the increasingly competitive Japanese MMA market.

 The event featured a four-man heavyweight tournament, the first ever UFC Middleweight Championship bout, a Heavyweight Championship bout, a Superfight and an alternate bout.
 Ultimate Japan 1 featured the first UFC appearance of MMA legends Kazushi Sakuraba and Frank Shamrock.

 The event was the first appearance of longtime UFC announcer Mike Goldberg, who replaced Bruce Beck as the play by play announcer.
 Another notable first was the use of unique entry music for each fighter, though this was not repeated in UFC 16.
 Also, this UFC event was the first to be located in a country other than the United States or its territories.